-At UPMC Pinnacle, our colon and rectal care specialists provide expert diagnosis and personalized treatment for diverticular disease.
+At UPMC, our colon and rectal care specialists provide expert diagnosis and personalized treatment for diverticular disease.
 Whether you need surgical or nonsurgical treatment, we take a team approach to your care.
 We work closely with other medical specialists — including family doctors, gastroenterologists, and registered dietitians — to prevent complications, improve your quality of life, and provide you with comprehensive diverticular disease treatment.

 Diverticular disease occurs when small pouches or sacs (called diverticulae) develop in weakened areas on the wall of your colon.
 The presence of these pouches is called diverticulosis.
 When the pouches become inflamed, the condition is called diverticulitis.

 Although diverticulosis does not usually cause symptoms, complications can sometimes develop.
 The most common complication, called diverticulitis, occurs when the pouches become inflamed and infected.
 If diverticulitis is left untreated, it can lead to other complications, such as a fistula or bowel obstruction.
 Other more serious complications of diverticulosis include perforation and severe infection of your abdominal cavity or the wall of your colon.